tarmo888/StorrorParkourPro-template/README.md

-# Template for modding Storror Parkour Pro
+# Template for modding STORROR Parkour Pro
-This is a template for modding Storror Parkour Pro main open-world map.
+This is a template for modding STORROR Parkour Pro main open-world map.
 It has all the changes done to get started with your own map, so you can easily just package the *.pak patch files to override the main map.

 ## Getting Started
 * Download & Install Unreal Engine 5.5.* https://www.unrealengine.com/en-US/download